 Currently, the Bell/Telus antenna site sharing arrangement is at risk as well as they both use Huawei systems.
 This equipment may be restricted due to current political and security concerns driven by the USA cell deployments.
 This is a major cell issue for both carriers.
 The solution is unknown at this time.

 We also expect considerable consolidation in the industry as we believe most carriers do not have the resources to deploy 5G nationally.
 Expect only two national carrier groups to have 5G national sites – Bell/Telus and Rogers.
 The Bell/Telus consortium share cell site antennas for operations.
 Cell sites with other carriers will likely be expect consolidated with the two groups or eliminated.
 Owners with Freedom cell sites should make immediate plans to determine their alternatives.
-Antenna leases that are being renewed or new leases should consider terms that reflect the new 5G installations.
+Antenna utility licenses that are being renewed or new utility licenses should consider terms that reflect the new 5G installations.

 Building owners considering fiber installations to their properties should check for terms that give unrestricted Service Provider access to install their 5G antennas with no market rents being paid to the owners.